-- After you speak with your instructor, you might find it beneficial to consult with your academic advisor for follow up discussions.
+- After you speak with your instructor, you might find it beneficial to consult with your Academic and Career Planning Specialist for follow up discussions.

 One of the most common mistakes students make is not asking for help.
 Even the most successful students access academic support services.

-Students may receive alerts as described above from either their instructors or their academic advisors.
+Students may receive alerts as described above from either their instructors or their Academic and Career Planning Specialist.
 Alerts are issued to assist students who show early signs of academic challenges.
 Early Alerts are informational for students, and answer the question of HOW you are doing in your classes.
 Midterm Grading, which takes place later in the semester, provides you a letter grade indicating your overall academic performance.